 I watched the launch 90 miles north, from the new overpass at New Burton Rd.
 Imagine my surprise to see the bright red glow of the plume.
 It was not 5 arcseconds long, but to see the flames from 90 miles away!
 I wasn't prepared for that.

-Orbital ATK is targeting no earlier than Oct.
-9-13, 2016, for the launch of its Cygnus spacecraft on an Antares rocket from the Mid-Atlantic Regional Spaceport’s Pad-0A at NASA’s Wallops Flight Facility in Wallops Island, Virginia, carrying cargo to the International Space Station.
+on an Antares rocket from the Mid-Atlantic Regional Spaceport’s Pad-0A at NASA’s Wallops Flight Facility in Wallops Island, Virginia with a record 5,100 lb. payload to the International Space Station.
+A New Record cargo.
 A more specific date will be identified after completion of final operational milestones and technical reviews.
 Launch times range from 10:47 p.m.
 EDT Sunday, Oct.
 9, to 9:13 p.m.
 Thursday, Oct.
 13.

 Information about Orbital ATK, its Antares rocket and the Cygnus cargo spacecraft

 NASA's Launch Schedule features the planned dates and details for missions by NASA and the partner nations in the International Space Station Program, including Russia, European Space Agency and Japan.
 To learn more about how the schedule is arranged and what it includes, check out Launch Schedule 101.

 @StargazerUSAOn Saturday night, September 19 around 7:50 p.m.
 EDT, it looked like a passing comet or a giant, luminous amoeba.
 But this was pure rocket science.
 Courtesy of Wallops Island Flight Facility, in Virginia.